onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary.md

 1 The first of April.
 April the first.
 2 The second of March.
 March the second.
-3 The seventeenth ofSeptember.
+3 The seventeenth of September.
 September the seventeenth.
 4 The ninth of November.
 November the ninth
-5 The 29th ofFebruary 1976.
+5 The 29th of February 1976.
 6 December the nineteenth, 1983.
-7 The third ofOctober, 1999.
+7 The third of October, 1999.
 8 May the 3lst, 2005.
 9 July 15th, 2015.